hobuinc/greyhound/doc/doc.rst

 Important:
  - Because binary data from multiple ``read`` commands cannot be differentiated, no new ``read`` command should be issued over a single websocket connection until a previous ``read`` query completes or is successfully cancelled.
 All other commands may still be issued during this time period.
  - There is no further response from Greyhound to indicate that a ``read`` transmission is complete, so a client must take note of ``numBytes`` and track the number of binary bytes received accordingly.
  - Binary data may arrive in multiple "chunked" transmissions.
 Chunk size may vary, even within the same response sequence.
-Chunks will always arrive in order and may be appended.
+Chunks will always arrive in order and may be appended together by a client.
 Chunk boundaries may not align with point or dimension boundaries, so a single point, or even a single dimension within a point, may be spread across multiple chunks.

 ----